micro-os-plus/semihosting-xpack/README.md

 > Major version X (X.y.z | X > 0) MUST be incremented if any
 backwards incompatible changes are introduced to the public API.

-The incompatible changes, in reverse chronological order,
+The incompatible changes, in reverse chronological order, are:
-are:

-- TBD
+- v7.x: get rid of the C++ posix:: namespace
+- v6.x: rename source files
+- v5.x: rename SYS_GETCMDLINE; use param_block_t
+- v4.x: rename MICRO_OS_PLUS_DEBUG, MICRO_OS_PLUS_TRACE
+- v3.x: rename the micro_os_plus namespace
+- v2.x: update for new OpenOCD implementation; use the posix:: namespace
+- v1.x: the code was extracted from the mono-repo µOS++ project

 ## License